YahorHalavach/weather-api/README.md

 ## About

-Weather API is a backend application build with REST architecture which can send information about the weather in a particular place for a date within next 7 days to the client.
+Weather API is a backend application build with REST architecture.
+It can send information about the weather in a particular place for a date within next 7 days to the client.

 ## Installation